ragate-inc/serverless-appsync-starter/aws-node-appsync/docs/vtl_reference/local/local_resolver.md

 This section describes how to operate the local resolver.

 # Provide
-- Generate a local resolver by specifying the primary key from the argument
+- Generating a local resolver by specifying the primary key from the argument
-- Generate a local resolver by specifying the primary key from the relation
+- Generating a local resolver by specifying the primary key from the relation

 # Usage
 ## basic
 Local resolvers can be generated for each use case by modifying the "User Input" section at the top of the VTL template code, described below.

 Modifications to code other than the "User Input" can be made at the discretion of the developer, but are not supported in this document.

 ## Specify partition key from args